 which might have been the real reason the kite had come down.
 The

-maximum gust strength above the trees' height must have been around
+maximum gust strength above the trees' height must have been about

-It's good to have a 2-Skewer kite to take out when it's clearly too windy for most of the other flat 2-Skewer kites.
+It's good to have a 2-Skewer Series kite to take out when it's clearly too windy for most of the other flat kites in the series.

 a somewhat secluded location, the wind meter had recorded an average